Teacher 1: He can’t sit.

 “You cannot ignore facts,” Obama said.
 “That is why any state that makes it unlawful to link student progress to teacher evaluations will have to change its ways.”

 When I first saw the above photo composite, it sickened me.
-I had supported Obama because I thought he would bring positive change to [...]
+I had supported Obama because I thought he would bring positive change to education, [...]

 “It’s a chocolate milkshake machine,” I said to my five-year-old of the wavelets that swamped our feet, and holding my hand, he jumped up and down, the muscles in his wrist tensing with excitement.